 Coordinates and manages labor relations

 On site functions, including incident command of major emergency incidents

 Direct training objectives and program development through quality assurance programs

 Long and short term fiscal management for Fire and Emergency Medical Services

 Human resources functions, including providing technical feedback and direction to staff and employee performance reviews

-Sandy is highly motivated, creative, and versatile, having 40 years of experience in Fire, Prevention, Safety, Investigations, Construction Safety and Management.
+Sandy is highly motivated, creative, versatile and has 40 years of experience in Fire, Prevention, Safety, Investigations, Construction Safety and Management.

 Sandy retired as Fire Marshal with the City of Calgary Fire Department in 2003.
-As a Fire Inspector, he and his High Rise Building partner (Fire Inspector) established the first Emergency Warden Procedures in the City of Calgary in 1979.
+As a Fire Inspector, he contributed to establishing the first Emergency Warden Procedures for the City of Calgary in 1979.